Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 .. note:: DDPSequentialPlugin is currently supported only for Pytorch 1.6.

-To get started, install FairScale through extras using with ``pip install pytorch-lightning["extra"]``
+To get started, install FairScale using the command below.

-or directly using

 .. code-block:: bash